ElMassimo/jumpstart-vite/README.md

 #### Running your app

 To run your app, use `foreman start`.
-Foreman will run `Procfile.dev` via `foreman start -f Procfile.dev` as configured by the `.foreman` file and will launch the development processes `rails server`, `sidekiq`, and `webpack-dev-server` processes.
+Foreman will run `Procfile.dev` via `foreman start -f Procfile.dev` as configured by the `.foreman` file and will launch the development processes `rails server`, `sidekiq`, and `vite dev` processes.

 You can also run them in separate terminals manually if you prefer.